If you are a Registered Member, or are eligible for Registered

 ergonomics/human factors society or related professional body.)

-- I can provide (or have recently provided) an up-to-date CPD record as part of my application.
+- I can provide (or have recently provided) an up-to-date Continuous Professional Development (CPD) record as part of my application.

 - I will abide by your code of professional conduct.

-If you are not already a Registered Member of the CIEHF, you must ensure your application shows evidence of your professional experience of delivering holistic solutions.
-This might include:
+If you are not already a Registered Member of the CIEHF, your application must show evidence of your professional experience.
+You must provide at least one piece of evidence for each of the 5 areas of competency on the Professional Competency Checklist.

 Your professional responsibility